Naoshima, Kagawa

 Naoshima (直島, Naoshima) is an island in Japan's Seto Inland Sea, part of Kagawa Prefecture.
 The island is best known for its many contemporary art installations and museums.
 The Town of Naoshima (直島町, Naoshima-chō) administers Naoshima and 26 smaller islands nearby.
-As of 2020, the town has an estimated population of 3,026 and a density of 210 persons per km².
-The total area is 14.22 km².
+As of 2020, the town has an estimated population of 3,026 and a density of 210 persons per km2.
+The total area is 14.22 km2.

 Naoshima Island is known for its many contemporary art museums.
 For example, the Chichu Art Museum (literally, "in the earth") houses a number of site-specific installations by James Turrell, Walter De Maria, and paintings by Claude Monet.
 Designed by Tadao Ando, it is located on one of the highest points of the island, and various exhibits and facets of the museum's architecture take advantage of its commanding view.
 Another contemporary museum (and hotel) is Benesse House, also by Ando.
 Another is the Naoshima Fukutake Art Museum, with an outdoor sculpture garden, and a third is the James Bond museum, inspired by the island's use as one of the settings for the 2002 Bond novel The Man with the Red Tattoo by Raymond Benson.
 It is also known as the island that the fictional locations of Summer Pockets are based on.

 The museums and beauty of the island draw many tourists, whose visits help support the local economy.
 However, it is Mitsubishi Materials, loosely affiliated with other Japanese companies of the Mitsubishi name, that dominates industry on the island, as Naoshima has been the site of massive refining by Mitsubishi since 1917.

 Benesse Corporation (one of the largest education companies in Japan and based in Okayama) has directed the creation and operation of the island's museums and other projects since the late 1980s.

-Naoshima is the sister town of Timmins, Ontario, Canada.

 Town of Naoshima and nearby islands

 Naoshima was made a village in 1890, and upgraded to a town in 1954.
 The town is part of Kagawa District.
+Naoshima is the sister town of Timmins, Ontario, Canada.

 As of 2010, only three of the town's 27 islands are inhabited: Naoshima, Byōbujima, and Mukaejima.
 Ishima is also inhabited, but only in the northern portion which belongs to Okayama Prefecture.